Tracing

 For now, let’s focus on the code viewer.

-Alright, great!
-But where are the labels?
-Well, as we have seen a couple of lessons ago, labels are merely a convenience provided by RGBASM, but they are not part of the ROM itself.
-It is very much inconvenient to debug without them, and so sym files (for “symbols”) have been developed.
+As Emulicious can load our source code, our code’s labels and comments are automatically shown in the debugger.
+As we have seen a couple of lessons ago, labels are merely a convenience provided by RGBASM, but they are not part of the ROM itself.
+In other emulators, it is very much inconvenient to debug without them, and so sym files (for “symbols”) have been developed.
 Let’s run RGBLINK to generate a sym file for our ROM:

 rgblink -n hello-world.sym hello-world.o